ericearl/MakeRPG/README.md

 MakeRPG is intended to be a system that allows anyone who can edit YAML files to make automatic characters from game systems.

+To see example outputs of a Character Index, Character Sheet, and NPC Sheet look in the `Examples/cyberpunk_2020/` folder.

 # Dependencies

 MakeRPG runs using Python 3.7 and Django 2.1.
 You can install those however you like, but here is an easy way.